 Cultural empathy (d) is positively associated with self-efficacy for learning (c).

-Cultural empathy (d) mediates the association between social competence (a) and self-efficacy for learning (c), and between emotional stability (b) and self-efficacy for learning (c).
+Cultural empathy (d) mediates the association between social competence (a) and self-efficacy for learning (c) and between emotional stability (b) and self-efficacy for learning (c).

 Emotional stability (b) and social competence (a) are positively associated with better technological (e) and collaborative (f) learning.